rcnfinance/marmo-docs/docs/Intents_Transactions.md

 ```
 <!--END_DOCUSAURUS_CODE_TABS-->

-# Reading the Status
+# Intent Status

-A receipt with the current execution status is available; it contains information about the current progression of execution and the result of such process.

-Intent execution is an asynchronous process; the time range goes from a couple of minutes to several hours to complete the execution of a relayed intent.
+Intent execution is an asynchronous process that can take from a couple of minutes to several hours to complete.
+To allow clients to oversee it, Marmo offers receipts on its execution status which include information about the process' progress and results.

-## Status pending
+## Status "Pending"

-If the status is pending, the intent wasn't registered on the blockchain yet.
-This process can take from a couple of minutes to several hours.
+If the receipt shows the status as "Pending", it means that the Intent has not been registered on the blockchain yet.

 <!--DOCUSAURUS_CODE_TABS-->
 <!--JavaScript-->